cloudnativelabs/kube-router/docs/user-guide.md

 ## IPVS Graceful termination support

 As of 0.2.4 we support graceful termination of IPVS destinations.
-The default period is 5 minutes and can be set using `--ipvs-graceful-period` cli-opt
+When possible the pods's TerminationGracePeriodSeconds is used, if it cannot be retrived for some reason the fallback period is 30 seconds and can be adjusted with `--ipvs-graceful-period` cli-opt

 graceful termination works in such a way that when kube-router receives a delete endpoint notification for a service it's weight is adjusted to 0 before getting deleted after the termination grace period has passed.

+If a IPVS service is marked for deletion and it has pending destination removals the controller will wait for these to finish up to `--ipvs-graceful-period` before removing the serivce

-The timeout can be overriden per service by setting the annotation `kube-router.io/service.gracefulterminationperiod` to a duration string
+Services can be annotated with the annotation `kube-router.io/service.gracefulterminationperiod: <duration>` to use specific values instead of `--ipvs-graceful-period`

 example:

     annotations:
-      kube-router.io/service.gracefulterminationperiod: 30s
+      kube-router.io/service.gracefulterminationperiod: 2m

 If the duration string is invalid the default period set by `--ipvs-graceful-period` will be used